 To sign up for advocacy alerts, log in to ASCO.org with your ASCO member or guest account, and visit the subscription center available under your account profile.

-ASCO commends the 24 practices that took their standard of care to the next level and achieved Quality Oncology Practice Initiative (QOPI®) Certification in the first quarter of this year.
+Twenty practices in three countries elevated their standard of care and achieved ASCO's Quality Oncology Practice Initiative (QOPI®) Certification in the second quarter of this year.